GAMMA-FLASH/dams/setup/gfpl/README.md

 ## start the acquisition

-To start all clients use:
+To start all clients:
 ```
 $DAMS/setup/gfpl/startall.sh
 ```
 N.B. logs will be in $DAMS/logs/dl0

-To start just one client use:
+To start just one client:
 ```
 $DAMS/setup/gfpl/startone_attached.sh
 ```